-Ghana Airport Company receives US$10 per passenger for antigen test
+Ghana Airport Company receives US$10 per passenger for Antigen Test

 However, Mr Ofori Asiamah could not provide details on either the amount accrued to the GACL since the contract was signed in September last year or the number of passengers, who had undergone Antigen testing at the airport.

-He said the COVID-19 pandemic had adversely affected the revenue streams of the GACL thus, witnessing a 70 per cent revenue shortfall due to the massive reduction in passenger arrivals at the KIA.
+He said the COVID-19 pandemic had adversely affected the revenue streams of the GACL thus, witnessing 70 percent revenue shortfall due to the massive reduction in passenger arrivals at the KIA.

 “Last year, government had to bail out the Ghana Airport Company Limited to enable it to pay its workers because of the bad financial situation occasioned by the COVID-19 pandemic,” Mr Ofori Asiamah pointed out.